Updated March 18, 2020

 It’s also important to have trustworthy resources and factual matter to share with employees should they have concerns.
 Contagious illnesses can provoke great fear and anxiety, particularly in response to dramatic news accounts.
 And there may be some populations in your workforce who have special concerns: Employees who travel to or have family in affected countries and healthcare workers who would be on the front lines of any response, for example.

-Communications about the virus have referred to it with various names: the novel coronavirus, 2019-nCoV, the Wuhan virus and various other names.
+Communications about the virus have referred to it with various names: the novel coronavirus, 2019-nCoV and various other names.
 To improve communication across multiple channels, The World Health Organization has just assigned the official name of COVID-19, which stands for stands for Corona Virus Disease 19, with a suggested hashtag of #covid19.
-Many materials and media will continue using a variety of names until the new name takes root; note that even the WHO site has not fully adopted the new name.
+Many materials and media will continue using a variety of names until the new name takes root.

 The two best sources of authoritative and accurate medical and health information are: